tomasherceg/dotvvm-docs/Controls/bootstrap4/RouteLink/sample3/sample.md

-## Sample 3: RouteLink Shapes
+## Sample 3: RouteLink VisualStyle

-The `Shape` property allows to switch between button with solid fill and outline buttons.
+The `VisualStyle` property allows to switch between button with solid fill and outline buttons.